shaunak-badani/devils-codex/README.md

-# Template project
+# Devil's codex

-> A template project with React & Vite as frontend and fastapi as backend.
+> A chatbot that helps answer questions regarding Duke curriculums and events.

 ### How to run